 Classroom’s Lesson Library is full of K-12, standards-aligned lessons across subject areas–from ELA to math to music and more.
 Before diving into all these interdisciplinary options, however, classrooms can start with our scoped-and-sequenced Core Coding Curriculum, a progression of developmentally-appropriate computer science concepts and skills that provide a strong foundation for any coding/STEAM program.

 With Classroom, it will be easier than ever to manage bot-student pairing or groups.
 Say goodbye to the days of naming and labeling robots.
 With the click of a button, Classroom will automatically place students into groups based on the number of bots available.
 Then, each student or group will be assigned a unique LED ID, so they can quickly identify their bot.
-Teachers, this means you can get a lesson launched and running in two minutes instead of twenty.
+Teachers, this means you can get a lesson launched and running in one click instead of twenty minutes.
 Prepare to spend less time on setup and more time leading STEAM learning.

 The real magic of Ozobot Classroom comes in the ability to provide real-time information and insights for all aspects of student STEAM learning, from on-screen OzoBlockly lessons to screen-free Color Codes activity.
 Most people working in education today agree that, in order to succeed in the future innovation economy, students’ 21st century skills need to extend beyond coding and computer science to creativity, communication, collaboration, and critical thinking.
 But that big picture has been hard to measure.
 Until Ozobot Classroom.

-Get ready for Ozobot Classroom’s launch in the next few months!
+Get ready for Ozobot Classroom’s launch at FETC 2020!
 Going forward, all purchases of Ozobot Evo products, from Educator Entry Kits to Classroom Kits, will come with a full-access Ozobot Classroom license.

 If you already use Ozobots in the classroom, create your no-cost Classroom account today.
 Ozobot Evo users, complete our quick Audience Survey to claim your free Classroom Communicator, which gets you ready to enjoy real-time information, a better Bluetooth connection to up to 18 robots, and more.
 Communicators will ship starting in January 2020.

 Here’s how it works for Evo users.
 If you have a Classroom Kit of Ozobot Evos, you’re going to qualify for a free full-access Ozobot Classroom license at launch.
 We’ll ship you that license code, plus an Ozobot Classroom Communicator, which you’ll plug into your computer to connect to up to 18 Evos at once.
-That means easier-than-ever updates and real-time information about student progress and engagement.
+That means easier-than-ever updates and live lesson insights on student progress and engagement.
 Request your Communicator by filling out our audience survey and we’ll ship it to you for FREE when Classroom launches.

 Thoughts or feedback about Ozobot Classroom?
 Let us know in the comments below!